AIVolcanoLab/pyco2stats/docs/installation.rst

 Installing from PyPI
 --------------------

-The easiest way to install the latest stable release of pyco2stats is:
+The easiest way to install the latest stable release of pyco2stats is the following.
+In the anaconda or command prompt write and run, row by row:

 .. code-block:: bash